linebender/linebender.github.io/content/_index.md

 Welcome to the homepage for the [Linebender organization](https://github.com/linebender).

 We are a friendly group of people who share an interest in 2D graphics and user interface design, with everything that entails.
 Most of our projects are developed in [the Rust programming language][rust].
-We hang out on [the Xi Zulip instance][xi.zulip] and always welcome new people.
+We hang out on the [Linebender Zulip][xi.zulip] and always welcome new people.

 # Linebender projects